Cargo lost in the Titanic's sinking led to the creation of the Cinco de Mayo observance.

 The National Day of Mourning occurs each year on May 5th and is known, of course, as Sinko de Mayo.

-With the recent controversy over the implementation of immigration reform in the U.S., some people wishfully cling to the notion that a trivializing description of an important aspect of Mexican culture is actually true.
+- With the ongoing controversy over the implementation of immigration reform in the U.S., some people wishfully cling to the notion that a trivializing description of an important aspect of Mexican culture is actually true.

 Not that the “Sinko de Mayo” really needs any serious debunking, but for completeness’ sake we note that the final destination of the Titanic was in fact New York (not Vera Cruz, Mexico), the great ship was carrying no jars of mayonnaise among its cargo, and Hellman’s brand mayonnaise was not sold or manufactured in England until fifty years after the Titanic‘s ill-fated voyage.